-Frequently Asked Questions –

 Can the tour I book be cancelled?

-Yes, but this only happened in 2020 because of COVID-19 and travelling restrictions.
+Yes, but this only happened in 2020 and 2021 because of COVID-19 and travelling restrictions.

 We suggest that you do NOT book any non-refundable air tickets before early spring of current year, as if there are not enough participants registered for a tour, we may have to cancel it.
 However, this hardly ever happens; our tours are generally well subscribed.
 We know that cancelling a tour will disappoint a number of people, and that’s something we try very hard to avoid.